MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 Microsoft also offers the following project management tools, which can work together to provide broader capabilities:

 - [Microsoft planner](https://tasks.office.com): A simple, visual way to organize teamwork.
-- [Microsoft Project](https://products.office.com/project/project-and-portfolio-management-software): Project and portfolio management, resource capacity management, financial management, timesheet and schedule management.
+- [Microsoft Project](https://products.office.com/project/project-and-portfolio-management-software): Project and portfolio management, resource capacity management, financial management, timesheet, and schedule management.
 - [Microsoft teams](https://products.office.com/microsoft-teams): Team collaboration and communication tool.
 Teams also integrates planner and other tools to improve collaboration.
 - [Azure DevOps Services](/azure/devops/user-guide/what-is-azure-devops?view=azure-devops): The Cloud Adoption Framework planning template is not required to use Azure DevOps.
 You can use the service without the template to manage your infrastructure as code or use the work items and boards to perform project management.
 As you mature, your organization can take advantage of the CI/CD capabilities.

-These are not the only tools available.
+These project management tools are not the only tools available.
 Many other third-party tools are widely used in the project management community.

 ### Set up for DevOps

-As you migrate into cloud technologies this presents a great opportunity to set up your organization for DevOps and CI/CD.
+As, you migrate into cloud technologies it presents a great opportunity to set up your organization for DevOps and CI/CD.
 Even if your organization is only managing infrastructure, as you begin to manage your infrastructure as code and use the industry patterns and practices for DevOps you can begin to increase your agility through CI/CD pipelines, therefore allowing you to adapt to change, growth, release, and even recovery scenarios faster.

 Azure DevOps provides the required functionality and integration with Azure, on-premises environments, or even other clouds.
 For more information, see [Azure DevOps](https://azure.microsoft.com/services/devops).
 For guided training, see [Quickstart: CI/CD with Azure DevOps](https://microsoft.github.io/PartsUnlimited/pandp/200.1x-PandP-CICDQuickstartwithVSTS.html).